zijun-zhao/deeplearning.ai/COMS4111/Lecture9_Module_II.md

 15. Redundant Array of Independent Disk
 > **Lots of physical disks look like one single disk**![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/13Mar_8.jpg)
+* Note the whole thing will break if two disks break at the same time
 * “RAID(redundant array of independent disks) is a datastorage virtualizationtechnology that combines multiple physicaldisk drivecomponents into a single logical unit for the purposes ofdata redundancy, performance improvement, or both. (…)
     * RAID0 consists ofstriping, withoutmirroringorparity.(…)
     * RAID1 consists of data mirroring, without parity or striping. (…)